curl/everything-curl/source/layout.md

 The VTLS sub section within libcurl is the home of all the TLS back-ends libcurl can be built to support.
-The "virtual" TLS internal API is a common API that is used within libcurl to access TLS and crypto functions without the main code knowing exactly which TLS library that is used.
+The "virtual" TLS internal API is a common API that is used within libcurl to access TLS and crypto functions without the main code knowing exactly which TLS library is used.
 This allows the person who builds libcurl to select from a wide variety TLS libraries to build with.